 Delete a zone while the server is running.
-Only zones that were originally added via rndc addzone can be deleted in this manner.

-If the -clean is specified, the zone's master file (and journal file, if any) will be deleted along with the zone.
+If the -clean argument is specified, the zone's master file (and journal file, if any) will be deleted along with the zone.
 Without the -clean option, zone files must be cleaned up by hand.
 (If the zone is of type "slave" or "stub", the files needing to be cleaned up will be reported in the output of the rndc delzone command.)

-See also rndc addzone.
+See also rndc addzone and rndc modzone.